The ultimate state of turbulent permeable-channel flow: Summary and outlook

-\GK{In the permeable \GKGK{channel} $\beta u_{b}=0.5$, we have found the critical transition of the scaling of \GKGK{the Stanton number} $St$ and \GKGK{the friction coefficient} $c_{f}$ from the Blasius \GKGK{empirical law} $St\approx c_{f}\sim Re_{b}^{-1/4}$ to the ultimate state of $St\sim Re_b^0$ and $c_{f}\sim Re_b^0$ at the bulk Reynolds number $Re_b\sim 10^4$.} At the subcritical Reynolds number $Re_b\lesssim 10^{4}$, there \GK{are} no significant changes in turbulence statistics or structures from the \GKGK{impermeable case $\beta u_b=0$}.
-The ultimate \GK{state found at the supercritical Reynolds number $Re\gtrsim 10^{4}$} is attributed to the appearance of large-scale \GK{spanwise rolls stemming from the Kelvin--Helmholtz type shear-layer instability over the permeable walls.} On the permeable wall surface the blowing and suction are \GK{excited by the Kelvin--Helmholtz wave} which is \GK{roughly} uniform in the spanwise direction. \GK{Near-wall low-temperature and low-velocity fluids are blown up from the permeable wall, while the high-temperature and high-velocity fluids are sucked into the wall, largely producing the turbulent heat flux and the Reynolds shear stress.} \GK{Such} remarkable turbulence modulation extends to the \GK{close} vicinity of the wall, \GKGK{$|y\pm h|/(\nu/u_{\tau})\sim10^{0}$}.
-Unlike rough walls, there is no flow separation, \GK{so that heat transfer is enhanced comparably with momentum transfer}. \GK{The key to the achievement of the ultimate state in supercritical permeable-channel flow is the significant heat and momentum transfer enhancement without flow separation by large-scale spanwise rolls of the length scale of $O(h)$.} \GK{The large-scale rolls can induce the large-amplitude velocity fluctuations of $O(u_{b})$ and similarly the temperature fluctuations of $O(\theta_{b})$, leading to the Taylor dissipation law $\epsilon\sim u_{b}^{3}/h$ (or equivalently $c_{f}\sim Re_b^0$) and the ultimate scaling $q_w/(\rho c_{p})\sim u_{b}\theta_{b}$ (or equivalently $St\sim Re_b^0$).}
+\GK{In the permeable \GKGK{channel} \MU{($\beta u_{b}=0.5$)}, we have found the \REVR{transition} of the scaling of \GKGK{the Stanton number} $St$ and \GKGK{the friction coefficient} $c_{f}$ from the Blasius \GKGK{empirical law} $St\approx c_{f}\sim Re_{b}^{-1/4}$ to the ultimate state of $St\sim Re_b^0$ and $c_{f}\sim Re_b^0$ at the bulk Reynolds number $Re_b\sim 10^4$.} \REVR{At $Re_b\lesssim 10^{4}$}, there \GK{are} no significant changes in turbulence statistics or structures from the \GKGK{impermeable case \MU{($\beta u_b=0$)}}.
+The ultimate state found \REVR{at $Re\gtrsim 10^{4}$} is attributed to the appearance of large-scale \GK{spanwise rolls stemming from the Kelvin--Helmholtz type \REVGK{of} shear-layer instability over the permeable wall.} On the permeable wall surface the blowing and suction are \GK{excited by the Kelvin--Helmholtz wave} which is \GK{roughly} uniform in the spanwise direction. \GK{Near-wall low-temperature and low-velocity fluids are \REVGK{blown up} from the permeable wall, while the high-temperature and high-velocity fluids are \REVR{\REVGK{sucked towards}} the wall, largely producing the turbulent heat flux and the Reynolds shear stress.} \GK{Such} remarkable turbulence modulation extends to the \GK{close} vicinity of the wall, \GKGK{$|y\pm h|/(\nu/u_{\tau})\sim10^{0}$}.
+Unlike \MU{in the case of} rough walls, there is no flow separation, \GK{so that heat transfer is enhanced \MU{in a way comparable to} momentum transfer}. \GK{The key to the achievement of the ultimate state in permeable-channel flow is the significant heat and momentum transfer enhancement without flow separation by large-scale spanwise rolls of the length scale of $O(h)$.} \GK{The large-scale rolls can induce the large-amplitude velocity fluctuations of $O(u_{b})$ \REVR{\REVGK{as in free shear layers} and \MU{they} \REVGK{can similarly induce the large-amplitude}} temperature fluctuations of $O(\theta_{b})$, leading to the Taylor dissipation law $\epsilon\sim u_{b}^{3}/h$ (or equivalently $c_{f}\sim Re_b^0$) and \MU{to} the ultimate scaling $q_w/(\rho c_{p})\sim u_{b}\theta_{b}$ (or equivalently $St\sim Re_b^0$).}